Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-4.md

 - **Fiber-optic cables** allow greater speeds than all other methods.
 Named for its glass fibers that transfer 1s and 0s through light, not electrical current.

 Computers connect to a few different devices that help organize our network together:
-- **Router** Connects lots of different devices together and helps route network traffic (through *network protocols*).
+- **Router:** Connects lots of different devices together and helps route network traffic (through *network protocols*).
 - **Switches** are like mailrooms in a building.
   - Routers get our letters to the building;
   - But once we're inside, we use the mailroom to figure out where to send a letter.
 - **Hubs** are like company memos.
   - They don't know who to send the memo to, so they send it to everyone.

-- **Network stack** A set of hardware or software that provides the infrastructure for a computer.
+- **Network stack:** A set of hardware or software that provides the infrastructure for a computer.
   - It is all the components that makes up computer networking.

 *"You might need to investigate the networks stack and your job.
 You'd start with making sure the end user computers are working properly.
 Then you'd turn your attention to other possible points of failure like the cabling, switches and routers, that work together to access the Internet."*